kemitchell/writing.kemitchell.com/_posts/2015-08-15-index-card-contracts.md

 Notice what the library cannot do.

 The assistants are not librarians.
 They have no understanding of the content of the index cards they handle.
-They cannot recommend contracts by topic or similarity to others, and cannot guess fixes for typos in lottery numbers they are asked to find.
+They cannot recommend contracts by topic or similarity to others, nor can they guess fixes for typos in lottery numbers they are asked to find.

 The process is also limited.
 At no time do assistants mark any index card as coming from any particular source.
 When a patron asks for a contract by lottery number and receives it from an assistant, they know someone has submitted it to the library before.
 But they do not know when it was submitted, who submitted it, or why.